Bound State Internal Interactions as a Mechanism for Exponential Decay: Decay Rate

 where

-With the shift in focus to $\Lambda_d$ and the decayed state, we will consider the asymptotically free decay products and use the standard machinery of scattering theory and a perturbation approach to proceed.
-Let $H=H_0+V$ be the total Hamiltonian for the system.
-As in scattering theory, $V$ represents all internal interactions, and $H_0$ is the free Hamiltonian for all components of the system after decay. $\Lambda_d$ projects onto the lower energy states of the bound system as well as any emitted decay products, so $\ket{\psi_{E,\eta}}$ are dimensionless eigenkets of $H_0$.
-Energy eigenkets of $H_0$ are $\ket{E,\eta}$, and eigenkets of $H$ are the Lippmann-Schwinger kets, $\ket{E,\eta^+}$, where~\cite{lippmann_schwinger_scattering_theory_1950}
+We partition the total Hamiltonian as $H=H_0+V$, where $V$ represents interactions, and $H_0$ is the free Hamiltonian for all components of the system after decay. $\Lambda_d$ projects onto the lower energy states of the bound system as well as any emitted decay products, so $\ket{\psi_{E,\eta}}$ are dimensionless eigenkets of $H_0$.
+Energy eigenkets of $H_0$ are $\ket{E,\eta}$, and eigenkets of $H$ are the Lippmann-Schwinger kets, $\ket{E,\eta^+}$, where~\cite{lippmannVariationalPrinciplesScattering1950}

 Here we have dropped another $\Omega$ because we will work in the rest frame of the excited system.